Turning this boring, slanted wall into one of the room's main features started with installing a modern geometric design on it.

 Well, I went my own way, creating an even easier design as I went along.

-I can tell you it was a fun project that required lots of me stepping back to see if I was happy with what I was creating.
-Ha, something I much rather prefer than following crazy numbers!
+I can tell you it was a fun project that required me to step back to see if I was happy with what I was creating.
+Ha, something I much prefer to following crazy numbers!

-The slanted wall was a bit of an issue during the design process, I wanted to make that slant less obvious if at all possible.
+The slanted wall was a bit of an issue during the design process.
+I wanted to make that slant less noticeable, if at all possible.

 Let me show you how it all went.